-Pete is a supporter of the Chicago Symphony Orchestra, 98.7 WFMT, and PAWS Chicago.
-He lives with his wife and three children in Chicago's Lincoln Square neighborhood.
-When parental and professional work leave time, he runs and reads history books and novels.
+Pete supports the Chicago Symphony Orchestra, 98.7 WFMT, and PAWS Chicago.
+He lives with his wife, three children, and a border collie rescue in Chicago's Lincoln Square neighborhood.
+His avocational interests include literature, history, and fitness.

 J.D., cum laude, Boston University School of Law, 1999

 B.A., cum laude, Economics, University of Illinois, 1996

 - U.S. Supreme Court